 We began with a V.90 dialup connection, Wingate connection sharing software running on a Win98 laptop and a small 10 Mbps Ethernet hub.
-Over the years LAN has expanded beyond my home office to encompass the entire house with a total of 24 Ethernet ports serviced by a Netgear Prosafe Plus GS116Ev2 16-port Gig Ethernet switch.
+Our current internet connection is 8Mbps/1Mbps ADSL2+ provided by a CLEC First Light Fiber.
+A TP-Link TD-8817 single port ADSL2+ router provides internet sharing.
+Speed is relatively low by current standards but adequate for our needs.
+Over the years the LAN has expanded beyond my home office to encompass the entire house with a total of 24 Ethernet drops serviced by a Netgear Prosafe Plus GS116Ev2 16-port Gig Ethernet switch.
 A Netgear WN802Tv2 802.11N Access Point provides Wi-Fi connectivity.
-Current Internet access is 7Mbps/1Mbps ADSL provided by a CLEC FirstLight Fiber.
-A TP-Link TD-8817 single port ADSL2+ router provides Internet sharing.
-Internet speed is relatively low by current standards but adequate for our needs.
+To augment our backup generator I built a simple DC UPS to maintain critical LAN equipment during a power outage.